 “Kyle, how do you know so many kids?
 You’ve only been there for a real short time.”

 “I met Mark, Curt, and Tom at the trial.
-We went to lunch each day with Mr. Williams, Tom’s dad and Curt’s lawyer.
+We went to lunch each day with Mr. Williams; he’s Tom’s dad and Curt’s lawyer.
 I met Laura, Sara, Parker, and Ray at Laura’s birthday party.
 The others here I met at school because I’ve been going to Mark’s classes and auditing them.
 It’s fantastic that Mr. Rodino, the principal of Los Arcos High, and each of Mark’s teachers gave me permission to sit in on all of his classes.”

 Kyle’s mom said she had an announcement.
 “Kyle, I know you wanted to be at the sentencing hearing on Monday.
 Because you have an open return ticket I was able to change your flight home from Monday to Tuesday.”